OsmanRodrigues/rollups-examples/README.md

 -   Wrong array of notices
 -   Blank array of notices
--   inconsistent epoch of blockchain
+-   Inconsistent epoch of blockchain

 ### Small diferences in commands